wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 obtained by calling `getBaseAddr()` on the event object, is then added to the retry buffer, and the new address's pending retries counter is also incremented by one.

+Recall that if the eviction MSHR entry has multiple new addresses, then multiple eviction request object will be generated.
+Each successful `handleEviction()` in these requests will remove the new address value from the eviction MSHR entry (which remains the front entry as these evictions are processed) by calling `removeEvictPointer()`.
+The last eviction request that is successfully completed will call `retry()` on the old address to schedule the next entry in the old address's MSHR register, if any.